AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Food enthusiasts / Restaurant owners and anyone who wants to keep track of their favourite dining spots
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of food places contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Persona (Gordon)**:

+* Gordon likes to eat food and goes to many places and try out different kind of food
+* Gordon does not have a way to record the places he likes and dislikes
+* Gordon often forget places that he have tried before, what he rates them and what he thinks about them
+* Gordon have difficulty recommending food places for his friends to try out because he cannot remember them
+* Gordon have a wishlist of places he wished to try in his head but often forgets part of them

 ### User stories